-This is the story of Natalie Bogwalker’s tiny log cabin in Western North Carolina.
+This is the story of Natalie Bogwalker’s tiny log cabin in Western North Carolina—a hand-built structure using logs harvested from her own land, featuring traditional saddle-notch construction and thoughtful passive solar design.

-She and her friend Eric did most of the log cutting and hauling.
-Then one year later, she began building with the help of many friends.
-Today she operates Wild Abundance teaching online and onsite classes on self-sufficiency, tiny living, gardening, acquiring land, construction, and hide tanning.
-It’s wildly fascinating and you can learn more below!
+Natalie and her friend Eric did most of the log cutting and hauling, then built the cabin with help from friends.
+Today she operates Wild Abundance, teaching classes on self-sufficiency, tiny living, natural building, and other Earth skills.

-Don’t miss other super-awesome tiny homes like this, join our FREE Tiny House Newsletter for more!
+Don’t miss other inspiring tiny homes like this, join our FREE Tiny House Newsletter for more!

 Images via Natalie Bogwalker

-The original build was 12 ft. x 16 ft. and all of the logs were full length and saddle notched.
-We did this build with round logs that were harvested largely from the land that I live on here in Western North Carolina.
+The original build measures 12 ft. x 16 ft., with all logs full length and saddle notched.
+The round logs were harvested largely from the land where the cabin sits in Western North Carolina.

 Images via Natalie Bogwalker